 Yes, very few people say, let’s talk about money, while they date each other.
 It’s not even a common subject to discuss after marriage.
 Spouses hesitate to reveal their financial life to each other.
 As a result, money is one of the most common reasons for misunderstandings and divorce.

-Financial counselors often stress to disclose money-related issues to one another.
+Financial counselors often stress disclosing money-related issues to one another.
 For example, if a spouse has debt, he/she should reveal it before marriage to avoid any misunderstandings in the future.
 If they can do it successfully, both spouses can plan to repay the debt and plan for a brighter financial future together.

 How We Can Make Talking About Money Less Tacky